Hydrogen bond: Bifurcated and over-coordinated hydrogen bonds in water

-A single hydrogen atom can participate in two hydrogen bonds, rather than one.
+A single hydrogen atom can participate in two hydrogen bonds.
 This type of bonding is called "bifurcated" (split in two or "two-forked").
-It can exist, for instance, in complex natural or synthetic organic molecules.
+It can exist, for instance, in complex organic molecules.
 It has been suggested that a bifurcated hydrogen atom is an essential step in water reorientation.

-Acceptor-type hydrogen bonds (terminating on an oxygen's lone pairs) are more likely to form bifurcation (it is called overcoordinated oxygen, OCO) than are donor-type hydrogen bonds, beginning on the same oxygen's hydrogens.
+Acceptor-type hydrogen bonds (terminating on an oxygen's lone pairs) are more likely to form bifurcation (it is called overcoordinated oxygen, OCO) than are donor-type hydrogen bonds, beginning on the same oxygen atom's hydrogen atoms.

 Other liquids

-For example, hydrogen fluoride—which has three lone pairs on the F atom but only one H atom—can form only two bonds; (ammonia has the opposite problem: three hydrogen atoms but only one lone pair).
+For example, hydrogen fluoride—which has three lone pairs on the F atom but only one H atom—can form only two bonds.
+Ammonia has the opposite problem: three hydrogen atoms but only one lone pair.